 What type of information is collected from you?

 The personal information we collect might include your name, address, email address, IP address.
 If you purchase a product from us, your card information is not held by us, it is collected by our third-party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions, as explained below.

 How is your information used?

 - to carry out our obligations arising from any contracts entered into by you and us.

-- send you information about our private views, our artists and artworks for sale, and any other information you have requested.
+- send you information about our exhibition openings, our artists and artworks for sale, and any other information you have requested.

 - process a job application, including interns.

 We review our retention periods for personal information on a regular basis.
 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.

 Who has access to your information?

 We never sell or rent your personal information to third parties.